stormwindy/Qi-Table/docs/_includes/pages/landing.md

-We provide revolutionary hardware and software for self-organising furniture
+We provide revolutionary hardware and software for self-organising furniture.